 I buy shampoo every few months (keep in mind I have a lot of hair!).
 I may be paying more, but it is lasting much longer than a bottle of Pantene would last.

 Here are a few tips for finding deals on pro products:

-- Take advantage of stores like ULTA– They have a great store rewards program and carry everything from pro products, makeup, fragrances, and even drugstore brands.
+- Take advantage of stores like ULTA Beauty.
+They have a great store rewards program and carry everything from pro products, makeup, fragrances, and even drugstore brands.
 You’ll receive frequent coupons in the mail and get rewards like $10 off for every so many dollars you spend!

-- Outlet Malls– I buy all of my bare minerals makeup from the outlet store.
+- Shop at outlet malls.
+I buy all of my Bare Minerals makeup from the outlet store.
 It’s the same thing except the prices are around 50% off!
 The only drawback is that they don’t always carry every color option, but they have so many products that you won’t care.
 The other outlet store that I go to is the Cosmetics Company.
 I get really cheap sets, mascara, lotion, shampoo, etc. They carry all of the major brands and have great deals on those gift bags you get at the makeup counter(not really a gift because you have to spend $50+ to get it…the bags are around $10 at the outlet store).